nikfrank/react-workshop-snoop/puzzles.md

 to get paid, we're gonna need to

-1. fix all the lexical scoping bugs
+1. fix all the lexical scoping bugs (in one line of code)

 2. fix the feature bug